 Please keep an eye on this page for updates to the ADMLC work programme.

 The Committee is also interested in suggestions for new work from non ADMLC members who can contact ADMLC using the email address email@example.com

 How ADMLC Contracts Out Work

-A proposal for work is submitted to the ADMLC website.
+A description of the work to be carried out is submitted to the ADMLC website.
 All interested parties should submit an Expression of Interest (EOI) to firstname.lastname@example.org.
 All submitted EOI’s should be brief, no more than two pages of A4, give an outline of the work to be carried out, timescales for delivery and give an estimate of the cost involved.
 ADMLC will then review each EOI and select those it wishes to take forward.
 There will then follow a period when the EOI is iterated between the contractor and ADMLC to produce a more detailed description of the project requirements.

 Further information can be obtained from ADMLC by emailing: email@example.com.